CCMurphy-dev/muninn-releases/docs/MUNINN_USER_GUIDE.md

 4. Click **Continue**

 The app automatically:
-- Loads your department's case library
+- Loads your department's playlists
-- Connects to the trainee registry (for exam name selection)
+- Connects to the trainee registry (for progress tracking and exam name selection)
 - Configures paths for exam submissions

 > **Note**: If you're not sure which folder to select, ask your training coordinator or IT department.
 It's typically a network drive or shared folder.